meteor-useraccounts/core/README.md

 It is **heavily** based on the awesome package [accounts-entry]() written by [Differential](http://differential.io/).

 ...but, hopefully, it is more flexible and customizable other than very easily stylizable for many different front-end frameworks like [Twitter Bootstrap](http://getbootstrap.com/) (see [accounts-templates-bootstrap](https://atmospherejs.com/package/accounts-templates-bootstrap)), [Zurb Foundation](http://foundation.zurb.com/) (see [accounts-templates-foundation](https://atmospherejs.com/package/accounts-templates-foundation)), and others (coming soon...).
 This is because all the core logic, templates' helpers and events are contained inside `accounts-templates-core` which is automatically installed as soon as you add one of the styled packages with, e.g.:

+Another interesting point is about the given possibility to customize the list of sign-up fields specifying for each one **validation rules enforced both client and server side**.

+It also uses [iron-router](https://atmospherejs.com/package/iron-router) for basic routing and content protection and [accounts-t9n](https://atmospherejs.com/package/accounts-t9n) for internationalization support.

+Use of the great package [accounts-merge](https://atmospherejs.com/package/accounts-merge), for permitting a user to have many different social accounts configured under the same user object, is also under investigation.
+But since `accounts-merge` is still a young package it won't be included inside published versions unless we'll all be sure there are no security issues with it.

+List of peculiar features: